johnpolacek/chicagotechevents.com/README.md

 functions = "./functions-build"
 ~~~~

-To finish this part up, let’s add a link to our header to our submit page.
+Let’s add a link to our header to our submit page.

 *src/components/Header.js*